crowdlingo/course/src/speaking/maths.md

 ## Vocabulary

 <vocab-list>
-- incorrect
+- actually
-  - not correct
+  - in actual fact
-- learning
+- calculator
-  - the cognitive process of acquiring skill or knowledge
+  - an expert at calculation (or at operating calculating machines)
-- remember
+- difficult
-  - recall knowledge from memory
+  - not easy
 - Therefore
   - (used to introduce a logical conclusion) from that fact or reason or as a result
-- appropriate
+- favourite
-  - suitable for a particular person or place or condition etc
+  - appealing to the general public
-- calculate
+- complicated
-  - make a mathematical calculation or computation
+  - difficult to analyze or understand

 <!-- blank -->